skaran921/flutter_shimmer/README.md

 ```
  #Color Mode
-     There are three color mode in the flutter_shimmer package
+     There are four color mode in the flutter_shimmer package
       1. Light Mode
       2. Dark Mode
       3. Purplish Mode